plandex-ai/plandex/README.md

 💪 Plandex helps you churn through your backlog, work with unfamiliar technologies, get unstuck, and spend less time on the boring stuff.

 🏎️ Plandex keeps you, the developer, in the driver's seat.
 LLMs get better at coding every day, but they still make a **lot** of mistakes.
 Good results require significant hand-holding.
-Rather than assuming LLM output will always be great, Plandex focuses on the inevitable failure cases, offering easy escape hatches and corrective options when a plan goes off the rails or a file patch doesn't get generated quite right.
-Plandex tightens the feedback loop between the programmer and the AI, making it quick and easy to review changes, reject mistakes, and get a wayward task back on track.
+Rather than assuming LLM output will always be great, Plandex focuses on the inevitable failure cases, offering easy escape hatches and recovery options when a plan goes off the rails or a file patch doesn't get generated quite right.
+Plandex tightens the feedback loop between the programmer and the AI, making it easy to review changes, reject mistakes, and get a wayward task back on track.

 🧠 Plandex relies on the OpenAI API and requires an `OPENAI_API_KEY` environment variable.
 Support for open source models, Google Gemini, and Anthropic Claude is coming soon.